Fathers To The FatherlessNovember 10, 2017

 The Tate murders happened six months before I was born.
-So when I woke up this morning to hear Charles Manson had died, I realized, right away, the story about evil I had heard my entire life finally had an ending.
+So when I woke up on November 19, 2017, to hear that Charles Manson had died, I realized, right away, the story about evil I had heard my entire life finally had an ending.

 In high school, I read books about Charles Manson and “The Family.”
 The story of his evil loomed so large and grotesque, as a teenager I needed to understand how one man could exert so much dark power.
 Then, later, as a college freshman in Social Work, I wrote papers on Manson’s discombobulated childhood, early adult institutionalization in the criminal justice system, and ability to master psychological manipulation in group settings.
 Even more recently, as a pastor, I have used the iconically evil Charles Manson as an example of Jesus’ warning of cult leaders at the end of the age, “And many false prophets will appear and will deceive many people.”
 (Matthew 24:11)